qcope/WatchySevenSegment/README.md

 To cycle through the different time displays, press the lower right button.
 To display a QR code for the URL to this project, press the top right button.
 To return to the time display, press the lower right button.

-##Implementation
+## Implementation
 The code was written for and in, PlatformIO.
 If using the Arduino environment, you'll need to rename main.cpp to something with an .ino extension.
-Whilst initially debugging challenges I was having, I setup a an Arduino environment and used this approach with no issue but all recent work has been performed in PlatformIO
+Whilst initially debugging challenges I was having, I setup a an Arduino environment and used this approach with no issue but all recent work has been performed in PlatformIO.

 SevenSegmentDigit is the main class that represents a 7 segment display.
 FourDigitDisplay makes use of this to represent the four digit display, with a central colon, used in conventional bedside alarm clocks.